 Successful development of our existing portfolio of small molecule orally bioavailable drugs for the treatment of various diseases.
 We intend to continue to develop our existing portfolio of small molecule orally bioavailable drugs, both for existing targeted diseases, as well as other potential indications.
 Our drug development will continue to focus on inflammatory, oncological and ophthalmic diseases.
-We will focus most prominently on advancing our product candidates that are in the most advanced stages, i.e., plaque psoriasis and RA (and later posterior uveitis and glaucoma) with respect to CF101, and HCC with respect to CF102.
-Following the recent announcement of top-line results that CF101 did not meet the DES Phase III primary and secondary efficacy end-points, Ophthalix is currently evaluating the results of this study and we intend to provide an update on its plans for the DES indication at a later date.
+We will focus most prominently on advancing our product candidates that are in the most advanced stages, i.e., plaque psoriasis and RA (and later posterior uveitis and glaucoma) with respect to CF101, and HCC and NASH with respect to CF102.
+Following the announcement of top-line results that CF101 did not meet the dry eye syndrome or DES Phase III primary and secondary efficacy endpoints, OphthaliX decided to end the development of CF101 for DES.